Buy the Dip in EV Stocks? Here Are 7 to Consider

 Like most of the rest of the EV stocks on this list, Arcimoto is not yet profitable and should be considered speculative.

-FUV shares have struggled in 2021, though they might have hit a bottom in mid-May, with the electric vehicle stock trending slightly higher in recent weeks.
-We can't know until after the fact whether the shares are on the mend, but the intrepid investor may see this as an opportunity to take at least a small position in the stock.
+FUV shares have struggled in 2021.
+It appeared shares had hit a bottom in mid-May, but after a couple months of recovering, shares dipped hard again in mid-August.
+We can't know until after the fact whether shares are on the mend, but the intrepid investor might see this as an opportunity to take at least a small position in the stock.

 Well, not exactly.